mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 | ------------------- | ----------------------------------- |
 | api/v2/feeds/scrape | scrape a media source for new feeds |

 This end point scrapes through the web site of the given media source to try to discover new feeds.

 This call queues a scraping job on the backend, which can take a few minutes or a few hours to complete.
+After invoking this end point, the `feed_scrape_status` field on the given media source (accessible via `api/v2/media/list` or `api/v2/media/single`) will immediately change to `pending`.
+The status will change to `scraping` while the scraping job is executing and either `complete` when the scraping successfully completed or `scraping failed` if there was an error.

 ### Input Description